Tourniquet Placement Changes - July 2017 Guidelines

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-In July 2017 the Faculty Of Pre-hospital Care at Royal College of Surgeons Of Edinburgh published a statement on the application of tourniquets.
+In July 2017, the Faculty Of Pre-hospital Care at the Royal College of Surgeons Of Edinburgh released updated recommendations for tourniquet application in emergency settings, emphasizing limb salvage and reduced tissue damage.

 Learning Outcomes: